-This page is full of resources to guide students through the National History Day process!
+Resources to guide students through the National History Day process!

+Every year, National History Day selects a theme.
+This year the theme is “Debate and Diplomacy in History: Success, Failures, Consequences.”
+Themes help historians identify connections across time periods and places.
+Think of the theme as a magnifying glass into a topic.
+The theme magnifies a specific event, person, or issue to help you focus on, learn about, and draw conclusions based on your research and investigation.
 Every NHD topic should connect to the theme in a meaningful way.
 The theme is intentionally broad so that you can explore topics from local, national, and world history topics from any historical time period.

 Selecting a topic is your first and perhaps most significant step in the NHD process.
 You want to choose a topic that connects well to the annual theme, will hold your interest over time, has sufficient sources to research, and is historically significant.

-Topic narrowing funnel worksheet to help you select a topic based on your interests.Are you having a hard time thinking of a topic?
+Topic narrowing funnel worksheet – help you select a topic based on your interests.

 At its heart, NHD is a research journey.
 For most students, this will be the most in-depth, independent research project you have ever undertaken.
 Of all the aspects of the NHD process, conducting quality research will take you the most time.